hl2guide/RunMPV/README.md

 ## Requirements

-Targets and requires Windows and the .NET Framework 4.8.
+Targets and requires both Windows and the .NET Framework 4.8.

 If you're using a recent build of Windows 10 the .NET Framework 4.8 should already be installed.